DeterminateSystems/nix-installer/README.md

 Then copy the `result/bin/nix-installer` to the machine you wish to run it on.

-You can also add `nix-installer` to a system without Nix via `cargo`:
+You can also add `nix-installer` to a system without Nix via `cargo`, there are no system dependencies to worry about:

 ```bash
 # to build and run a local copy